LiMeijdam/TIFUSummarization/README.md

 # TIFU_Summarization
 TextRank extractive summarization Python implementation on reddit [r/tifu](https://www.reddit.com/r/tifu/) posts.
-This GitHub was created by Lieuwe Meijdam for a course at the Radboud University Nijmegen and is solely meant for educational purposes.
+This GitHub was created by student S1047496 for a course at the Radboud University Nijmegen and is solely meant for educational purposes.
 For questions please contact me through my student-email address.

 ## Structures and description